-Moreno, 66, has declared a two-month state of emergency and authorities have arrested 379 people after protesters hurled stones and battled police on Thursday and Friday during Ecuador's worst unrest for years.
+Moreno, 66, has declared a two-month state of emergency and authorities have arrested 379 people after protesters set up burning barricades and hurled stones at police on Thursday and Friday during Ecuador's worst unrest for years.

 Struggling with a large foreign debt and fiscal deficit, Moreno's government recently reached a three-year, $4.2 billion loan deal with the International Monetary Fund (IMF), contingent on belt-tightening economic reforms.

 As well as ending fuel subsidies, the government is reducing the state workforce and planning some privatizations.
 Moreno says the fuel subsidies, in place for four decades, had distorted the economy and cost $60 billion.

 "The Ecuadorean people are indignant at this package, which is a prize for businessmen and bankers, to comply with the IMF's recipe," said Mesias Tatamuez, head of the Workers' United Front umbrella union, adding there would be a national strike on Wednesday.

 Despite such militancy in other sectors, taxi and bus services were gradually returning on Saturday.

 It was unclear why the transport unions called off their strike, though leaders said they were satisfied the government had heard their complaints.
 Officials have promised a revision of fare tariffs to compensate for fuel price rises.

 Moreno's popularity has sunk to below 30% compared with above 70% after his 2017 election, but he has the support of the business elite, the military appears loyal, and the political opposition is weak.

 However, Ecuador has a history of volatility and sudden government changes: protests toppled three presidents in the decade before Correa took power in 2007.